PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

 ```

-Here we use our fork of `wasm2` to generates a `mylib.wasm.c` C file which
+Here we use  `wasm2c` to generates a `mylib.wasm.c` C file which implements and
-implements and can be linked with an application.
+can be linked with an application.

 <!-- XXX how do we use mylib.wasm.h -->
 <!-- XXX depends on wasm runtime to provide capabilities required by core wasm api -->
 <!-- e.g. memory allocation to grow heap. wasm-libc will make `system calls` to wasi -->
 <!-- which are implemented by the wasi-runtime. -->

-The wasi runtime that ships with wasm2c at present implements only
+The wasi runtime that ships with the rlbox_wasm2c_sandbox plugin at present
-a subset of the Wasi API and denies all access to the file system
+implements only a subset of the Wasi API and denies all access to the file
-and network.
+system and network.

-> **Note**: While RLBox currently only works with our fork of `wasm2c` we
-> hope to upstream our changes to `wasm2c` in the near future.

 ### Step 3: Compiling and linking our application with our library